NordicHPC/sonar/README.md

 ### Changes in v0.9.x

+**Sysinfo introduced**.
+The `sonar sysinfo` subcommand was introduced to extract information about the system itself.

 **More help when information is missing**.
 The user name field now includes the UID if the user name can't be obtained from system databases but the UID is known. (v0.9.0)

 ### Changes in v0.8.x

-**Better data**.
+**Better `ps` data**.
 More clarifications, more data points. (v0.8.0)

 **Less use of external programs**.
 We go directly to `/proc` for data, and no longer run `ps`.

-**Less output**.
+**Less `ps` output**.
 Fields that hold default values are not printed. (v0.8.0)

 ### Changes in v0.7.x

-**Improved filtering.** The filters used in previous versions (minimum CPU `--min-cpu-percent`, and memory usage `--min-mem-percent`) are nonmonotonic in that records for a long-running job can come and go in the log over time.
+**Improved `ps` process filtering.** The filters used in previous versions (minimum CPU `--min-cpu-percent`, and memory usage `--min-mem-percent`) are nonmonotonic in that records for a long-running job can come and go in the log over time.
 Those filters are still available but monotonic filters (for non-system jobs `--exclude-system-jobs`, and for jobs that have been running long enough `--min-cpu-time`) are now available and will result in more easily understood data.

-**Improved merging.** Earlier, sonar would merge some processes unconditionally and somewhat opaquely.
+**Improved `ps` process merging.** Earlier, sonar would merge some processes unconditionally and somewhat opaquely.
 All merging is now controlled by command-line switches and is more transparent.

-**Better data.** Additional data points are gathered, notably for GPUs, and the meaning of the data being gathered has been clarified.
+**Better `ps` data.** Additional data points are gathered, notably for GPUs, and the meaning of the data being gathered has been clarified.

-**Self-documenting.** The output format has changed to use named fields, which allows the introduction of fields and the use of default values.
+**Self-documenting `ps` data.** The output format has changed to use named fields, which allows the introduction of fields and the use of default values.

 **Clearer division of labor with a front-end tool.** Front-end tools such as